denoland/deno/std/manual.md

 the root module had been passed on the command line.
 Deno will also cache any of these resources.
-The `options` argument is a set of options of type `Deno.CompilerOptions`, which is a subset of the TypeScript compiler options which can be supported by Deno.
+The `options` argument is a set of options of type `Deno.CompilerOptions`, which is a subset of the TypeScript compiler options containing the ones supported by Deno.

 An example of providing sources: